Postman Pat: The Movie: Release

-The film was originally due to be released on 24 May 2013, but was pushed back to 23 May 2014.
+Postman Pat: The Movie was originally going to be released on 24 May 2013, but it was pushed back to 23 May 2014.
 In the United Kingdom, it was theatrically released by Lionsgate and Icon Film Distribution jointly.
 In the United States, it entered a limited theatrical release from Shout!
 Factory in Los Angeles and New York on 27 June 2014, and was released on DVD by Paramount Home Media Distribution on 23 September.